“To Be a Player...”

 ever more bright and brilliant,

-merging into one, the expansive
+merging into one, shifts from yellow

-the orange then redder and
+orange then redder and redder. and

-the colors converge into this
+as the colors converge into this

 melded vermillion which gets –